deepayogesh/School_District_Analysis/README.md

 # School_District_Analysis

 ## The school district analysis:
 ### 1. Overview of the school district analysis: School board ask us to confirm Thomas high school ninth grade reading and math results are not altered?
-And affects the summary results.
+And anyfindings on the result of spending on school type.
 ### 2. Results: Using data for all schools math and reading scores I found some average and percentage results on math and reading scores for the Thomas high school and all schools.
       o	District summary of the school does not show any difference on making the math and reading scores for Thomas 9th grade to Nan value. o	School summary shows the minimal reduction in reading and math score,